 Carefree Italic nature-spirits Fauns were conflated in the popular and poetic imagination with Latin spirits of woodland and with the rustic Greek god Pan.
 They are alternately bawdy and innocent, gentle and fearsome, and represent a deep connection with nature in all its untrammeled aspects: with the brutal instincts necessary to defend against threats, and fully capable of surviving without the benefits of civilization.

-As Dionysian creatures they are lovers of wine and inebriation, and are eager for every hedonistic pleasure.
-Because of their love of wine, they are often represented holding wine cups, and they appear often in the decorations on wine cups.
-In myths they are often associated with music, and are said to roam field and hill to the music of aulos reedpipes (auloi [Ancient Greek] or tibia [Latin]), the syrinx, cymbals, castanets, tympanum (a type of frame drum or tambourine), and askaulos (a type of bagpipe).
+As Dionysian creatures they are lovers of wine and inebriation and are eager for every hedonistic pleasure.
+Because of their love of wine, they are often represented holding wine cups, and appear in the decorations on wine cups & vessels.
+In myths they are associated with music and are said to roam field and hill to the accompaniment of aulos reedpipes (auloi [Ancient Greek] or tibia [Latin]), the syrinx, cymbals, castanets, tympanum (a type of frame drum or tambourine), and askaulos (a type of bagpipe).

 These beings can be found in the only complete remaining satyr play, Cyclops, by Euripides, and the fragments of Sophocles’ Ichneutae (Tracking Satyrs).
 The satyr play was a short, lighthearted tailpiece performed after each trilogy of tragedies in Athenian festivals honoring Dionysus, which burlesqued the serious events of the mythic past with lewd pantomime and subversive mockery.